Meshal-Css/Meshal-Css/README.md

 ###

-<h1 align="center">👩‍💻  About Me</h1>
+<h1 align="center">About Me</h1>

 ###

-<h5 align="left">👋 Hi, I'm Meshal Aldalbahi from Riyadh, Saudi Arabia.<br><br>I'm a passionate and driven Data Analyst with a strong background in Computer Science.  <br>I recently graduated from Shaqra University with a GPA of 4.40 out of 5.  <br>I specialize in data analysis, AI, and building real-world solutions using machine learning.<br><br>📊 I've completed advanced bootcamps like SDAIA T5 and "Journey to AI World",  <br>where I worked on real projects like detecting phone usage, road damage detection with YOLOv8, and real estate price prediction.<br><br>🛠 My tech stack includes: Python, SQL, Pandas, Machine Learning, Deep Learning, Power BI, and more.<br><br>💡 I'm passionate about transforming data into meaningful insights that help people make better decisions.<br><br>🚀 My goal is to keep learning and contribute to impactful, data-driven innovations.</h5>
+<h5 align="left">Hi, I'm Meshal Aldalbahi from Riyadh, Saudi Arabia.<br><br>I'm a passionate and driven Data Analyst with a strong background in Computer Science.  <br>I recently graduated from Shaqra University with a GPA of 4.40 out of 5.  <br>I specialize in data analysis, AI, and building real-world solutions using machine learning.<br><br> I've completed advanced bootcamps like SDAIA T5 and "Journey to AI World",  <br>where I worked on real projects like detecting phone usage, road damage detection with YOLOv8, and real estate price prediction.<br>My tech stack includes: Python, SQL, Pandas, Machine Learning, Deep Learning, Power BI, and more.<br><br> I'm passionate about transforming data into meaningful insights that help people make better decisions.<br><br> My goal is to keep learning and contribute to impactful, data-driven innovations.</h5>

 ###